dombean/road_data_scraper/README.md

 - `requirements_dev.txt`: File listing additional development-specific requirements for the project.
 - `tox.ini`: Configuration file for running tests using the Tox testing tool.
 - `tests`: Directory containing test files for the project.
+- `docs/`: Folder containing additional documentation files related to various aspects of the Road Data Scraper project, such as Docker build process, FastAPI with Firebase authentication, Google Cloud project setup, and more.
 - `README.md`: Documentation file providing an overview and instructions for using the Road Data Scraper.

 The main functionality of the Road Data Scraper resides in the `src/road_data_scraper/steps` directory, where the core modules for data scraping, file handling, metadata generation, and report generation are located.
 The `road_data_report_template.ipynb` file, which serves as the template for generating HTML reports, is placed inside the `src/road_data_scraper/report` directory.